Tecentriq™ (atezolizumab) - CAM 150

 Tecentriq™ (atezolizumab) is considered MEDICALLY NECESSARY for members with metastatic non-small cell lung cancer who meet at least one of the following criteria:

-• Adjuvant treatment (as a single agent) following resection and platinum-based chemotherapy in adults with stage II to IIIA non–small cell lung cancer (NSCLC) whose tumors have PD-L1 expression on ≥ 1% of tumor cells, as determined by an approved test
+• Adjuvant treatment (as a single agent) following resection and platinum-based chemotherapy (4 cycles) in adults with stage II to IIIA non–small cell lung cancer (NSCLC) whose tumors have PD-L1 expression on ≥ 1% of tumor cells, as determined by an approved test (atezolizumab duration up to 1 year)

 • First-line treatment (single agent) of metastatic NSCLC in adults whose tumors have high PD-L1 expression (PD-L1 stained ≥ 50% of tumor cells [TC ≥ 50%] or PD-L1 stained tumor-infiltrating IC covering ≥ 10%), as determined by an approved test, with no epidermal growth factor receptor (EGFR) or ALK genomic tumor aberrations